-- Define what is meant by conflict of interest, providing examples of potential conflicts. - Explain BHSQ's approach to managing and recording conflicts of interest. - Detail how BHSQ and approved centres manage conflicts of interest.
+- Define what is meant by conflict of interest, providing examples of potential conflicts. - Explain BHSQ's approach to managing and recording conflicts of interest. - Detail how conflicts of interest are identified and managed by those representing BHSQ and BHSQ Approved Centres.

-Date for review: August 2024
+Date for review: March 2028